pyControl/docs/docs/user-guide/pycontrol-data.md

 ## Importing data

 The [data_import](https://github.com/pyControl/code/blob/master/tools/data_import.py) module in the *tools* folder contains Python classes for importing and representing pyControl data.
-A `Session` class represents data from a single session as a Python object.
-Alternatively, a pandas dataframe can be generated from a pyControl session using the `session_dataframe` function.
-An `Experiment` class represents data from an experiment consisting of multiple sessions and subjects.
-A `load_analog_data` function loads analog signals.
+It implements two different approaches for representing pyControl data in Python.
+The first uses custom Python classes to represent pyControl data;  a `Session` class represents data from a single session, and an  `Experiment` class represents data from an experiment consisting of multiple sessions and subjects.
+The second uses [Pandas](https://pandas.pydata.org/) dataframes to represent data, with a `session_dataframe` function to generates a dataframe from a single sessions data file, and an `experiment_dataframe` function to generate a dataframe containing data from multiple sessions and subjects.

+A `load_analog_data` function is also provided to loads analog signals saved as pyControl analog `.pca` datafiles.

 The data import module has dependencies: